We're on a mission to do whatever it takes to help people find, follow, and serve Jesus. Here are the core beliefs that fuel our mission:

 About human beings.

 People are made in the spiritual image of God to be like Him in character.
-People are the supreme object of God’s creation.
+He created them male and female as the crowning work of His creation.
 Although every person has tremendous potential for good, all of us are marred by an attitude of disobedience toward God called “sin”.
-This attitude separates people from God and causes many problems in life.
+Sin is what separates people from God and is the cause of the turmoil we experience in this life.

 (Genesis 1:27; Psalm 8:3-6; Isaiah 53:6; Romans 3:23; Isaiah 59:1,2)